basicmaterials/basicmaterials/README.md

 - 👋 Hi, I’m @basicmaterials
 - 👀 I’m interested in ... websites
 - 🌱 I’m currently learning ... always currently learning
-- 💞️ I’m looking to collaborate on ... a tranny
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...dont

 <!---